 RMG regularly provide reports on the operational risk profile and the effectiveness of the framework to senior management, the BACC and the BRC.
-BACC oversee the ongoing effectiveness of implementation of the operational risk framework whilst the BRC is responsible for the review of Macquarie's operational risk profile.
+The BRC is responsible for establishing an appropriate operational risk management framework and for reviewing Macquarie's operational risk profile and the BACC is responsible for assessing the effectiveness of the group's internal controls.